About autism

 Communication – where words, gestures, tones of voice and facial expressions can be confusing and open to misinterpretation.

-Social relationships – autistic children and adults can often be indifferent to other people, friends and even their parents / carers and they may struggle to make friends.
+Social relationships – autistic children and adults can often seem indifferent to other people, friends and even their parents / carers and they may struggle to make friends.

 Processing – abstract ideas, imaginative thought and activities are affected, which means that autistic people can face difficulties in making sense of their experiences.